hkchengrex/MiVOS/README.md

 Manual download: [[Google Drive]](https://drive.google.com/drive/folders/1KxriFZM8Y_-KbiA3D0PaMv6LQaatKFH-?usp=sharing) [[OneDrive]](https://uillinoisedu-my.sharepoint.com/:f:/g/personal/hokeikc2_illinois_edu/ElEqJXQqaqZAqG8QROa0VesBAw4FiOl5wleP2iq_KXDPyw?e=HLsvfY)

+**Note: Google might block the Google Drive link.
+You can 1) make a shortcut of the folder to your own Google Drive, and 2) use `rclone` to copy from your own Google Drive (would not count towards your storage limit).**

 [UST Mirror] (Reliability not guaranteed, speed throttled, do not use if others are available): <ckcpu1.cse.ust.hk:8080/MiVOS/BL30K_{a-f}.tar> (Replace {a-f} with the part that you need).

 MD5 Checksum: